nickpun/Similarity-Metrics-PCFGs/README.md

 # Similarity-Metrics-PCFGs
 *** Made for a school project.
+Done with partner.
 Worked locally, then uploaded to GitHub.
-This is why there are only 3 commits. ***
+This is why there are only 4 commits. ***

+Partner: Aiden Smith

 Similarity Metrics:
 - Used 3 different metrics to measure the similarity of words.